 Few People Are Getting Sick from Bird Flu:

-As of today (May 2, 2024), only a handful of people are known for sure to have caught H5N1.
-Pasteurized milk is safe.
+As of May 2024, only a handful of people had certainly caught H5N1.
+According to studies, pasteurized milk is safe.
 There is no reason to cut back on dairy products unless they derive from raw milk.

 What Needs to be Done Yesterday!